 Show Main Windows – helps restore the application to the maximized state.

 Exit – close the application and remove it from the system tray.

 This is all from our side on how to optimize RAM on Windows 10.
 We hope you found the information helpful and will give this best PC maintenance tool a try.
-In case you any product related questions feel free to contact our technical support staff at firstname.lastname@example.org
+If you have any product-related questions, don’t hesitate to contact our technical support staff at firstname.lastname@example.org.